jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

 ### Symbol, Instance, OLE, Journal

-An eclectic mix of topics for today:
+This is probably my last post of the year, so let's wrap up with an eclectic mix of topics for today:

 ####<a name="2"></a> Clarification Symbol versus Instance Geometry